Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Generalized Gaussian moments via automatic differentiation

-Automatic differentiation provides a systematic framework for computing partial derivatives \cite{Baydin2018automatic}, and has seen rapid advancements in recent years, driven by its central role in machine learning and artificial intelligence.
-In the present context, we had the idea of exploiting this novel technique from computer science to evaluate analytically and automatically the generalized Gaussian moments associated with the Liouvillian operator $\mathcal L$, which fully determine the equations of motion for the variational parameters $\bm \theta$.
-Note that computing high-order moments via nested automatic differentiation poses significant memory challenges, which increases exponentially with the order of derivatives.
+Computing high-order moments via nested automatic differentiation poses significant memory challenges, which increases exponentially with the order of derivatives.
 As shown in Appendix \ref{appendix:phase_space}, for an Hamiltonian whose terms are at most of quartic order in the bosonic operators and for Lindblad jump operators that are at most quadratic in the bosonic operator, we have to deal at most with derivatives of order $4$.
 Moreover, the addition of the gradient with respect to the variational parameters $\bm \theta$ in Eq.~\eqref{eq:V_theta} increases, this maximal order of derivative, to the order $6$.
-To address this technical challenge, we have employed Taylor-mode automatic differentiation \cite{GriewankUtkeWalther2000}, a mathematically efficient—though still underutilized—technique \cite{dangel2025collapsingtaylormodeautomatic} based on expanding functions into their Taylor series.
+To address this technical challenge, we have employed Taylor-mode automatic differentiation \cite{GriewankUtkeWalther2000}, a mathematically efficient—though still underutilized—technique \cite{dangel2025collapsingtaylormodeautomatic} based on expanding functions into their Taylor series (see Appendix~\ref{app:taylor-mode} for more details).
 This approach achieves at least factorial improvements in computational efficiency with respect to standard automatic differentiation, particularly with high-order derivatives.
 By extracting the relevant Taylor coefficients, the required derivatives are obtained directly and simultaneously, making this method especially well-suited for the memory- and time-efficient computation of higher-order generalized Gaussian moments \cite{griewank2008evaluating}.
 In this work, we compute all such moments governing the dynamics in Eq.~\eqref{eq:V_theta} using Taylor-mode automatic differentiation as implemented in the \texttt{jax.experimental.jet} module of the JAX framework \cite{jax2018}.
 Specifically, we employ Taylor mode automatic differentiation to compute the derivatives with respect to the vanishing currents $\bm J$ and $\tilde {\bm J}$ in Eq.~\eqref{eq:ggm}, while we adopt standard automatic differentiation with respect to the variational parameters $\bm \theta$ in the computation of the quantum geometric tensor $T$ and Liouvillian gradient $V$ in Eqs.~\eqref{eq:T_tensor} and~\eqref{eq:V_theta} respectively.